fmrns/hidapi-cygwin-libusb/README.md

 6. Install a device driver.

-Run c:/libusbK-dev-kit/libusbK-inf-wizard.exe and select WinUSB, the target device, Client installer, and Finish & Install Deriver now.
+Run c:/libusbK-dev-kit/libusbK-inf-wizard.exe and select WinUSB, the target device, 'Client installer,' and 'Finish & Install Driver now.'
 The device is shown in the section 'Universal Serial Bus devices' in Device Manager.
 You can select libusbK instead of WinUSB, and the section is 'libusbK Usb Devices' for it.

 7. That's all.
 Test your application.

-When you want to remove the libusbK device drivers, please remeber to click the check box saying "Uninstall Driver and Software".
+When you want to remove the libusbK device drivers, please remeber to click the check box saying "Uninstall Driver and Software."

 ## libfido2